September 13, 2016 / Educational

 Interested in ready-made stone settings?
 We cover a wide range of pre-made jewelry settings and tools in this guide, which also include hints and favorite new tools.

-Here at Halstead, we carry pre-made settings for calibrated stones and cabochons.
-If you're interested in setting your own cabochons, we also have a large line of bezel and gallery wires.
+Here at Halstead, we carry pre-made jewelry settings for calibrated stones and cabochons.
+If you're interested in setting your own cabochons, we also have a line of bezel and gallery wires.
 Below is a guide to the types of settings we carry and common tools you'll use when setting stones.

-Calibrated Stone Settings
+Calibrated Jewelry Stone Settings

 Snap-in